Learn / Guides / A/B testing guide

 Does your website engage your audience and consistently convert visitors into loyal product users?
 Are your headlines, CTA buttons, and other site elements driving conversions?
 How can you know?

-A/B testing tools take the guesswork out of your CRO efforts, letting you test different versions of web pages to see which elements engage or confuse visitors, so you can make changes that delight and convert them into customers.
+A/B testing tools take the guesswork out of your CRO efforts, letting you test different versions of your web pages to see which elements engage or confuse visitors, so you can make changes that delight and convert them into customers.

 Combine Hotjar with your A/B testing tools to see what users truly want from your product.